Dosage Form: topical gel

 After oral administration, metronidazole is secreted in breast milk in concentrations similar to those found in the plasma.
 Even though blood levels taken after topical metronidazole application are significantly lower than those achieved after oral metronidazole a decision should be made whether to discontinue nursing or to discontinue the drug, taking into account the importance of the drug to the mother and the risk to the infant.

-There are no reported human experiences with overdosage of Metronidazole Gel USP, 1%.
+There are no reported human experiences with overdosage of Metronidazole Gel.
 Topically applied metronidazole can be absorbed in sufficient amount to produce systemic effects.

-Metronidazole Gel USP, 1% contains metronidazole, USP.
+Metronidazole Gel, 1% contains metronidazole, USP.
 Chemically, metronidazole is 2-methyl-5-nitro-1 H-imidazole-1-ethanol.
 The molecular formula for metronidazole is C6H9N3O3.
 It has the following structural formula:

 Metronidazole has a molecular weight of 171.16.
 It is a white to pale yellow crystalline powder.
 It is slightly soluble in alcohol and has solubility in water of 10 mg/mL at 20°C. Metronidazole belongs to the nitroimidazole class of compounds.

-Metronidazole Gel USP, 1% is a clear, colorless to pale yellow, aqueous gel; each gram contains 10 mg of metronidazole in a base of ceteth-20, edetate disodium, hydroxyethyl cellulose, methylparaben, niacinamide, phenoxyethanol, propylene glycol, propylparaben and purified water.
+Metronidazole Gel is a clear, colorless to pale yellow, aqueous gel; each gram contains 10 mg of metronidazole in a base of betadex, edetate disodium, hydroxyethyl cellulose, methylparaben, niacinamide, phenoxyethanol, propylene glycol, propylparaben and purified water.

 The mechanism of action of metronidazole in the treatment of rosacea is unknown.